muratk5n/thirdwave/en/README.md

 Secret RU oil shipments to the West?
 Destination Unknown..
 The Latvian Blend.. \#WION

 Whoever needs oil, should get the oil.
-This is an unnecessary proxy war, people should not pay the price.
+UKR-RU conflict is an unnecessary proxy war, people should not pay the price.

 [[-]](https://youtu.be/9tbgMKk0bEM?t=220)